cwi-swat/lwb25-ql-rascal/README.md

-## A minimal but complete implementation of QL in Rascal
+## TinyQL: A minimal but complete implementation of QL in Rascal

 Author: [Tijs van der Storm](mailto:storm@cwi.nl), CWI.